pulibrary/figgy/architecture-decisions/00010-titiler-aws.md

 1. This is another application to support.
 1. The software's written in Python - if we need customizations or adjustments they'll have to be done in Python, which our team doesn't use.
-1. This service will cost potentially infinite amounts of money if given infinite traffic.
-Our history with the IIIF server has shown that to not be an issue, however.
+1. The costs scale directly with traffic with no upper limit.
+However, our experience with the IIIF lambda server has shown this to not to be a problem.